-I am the teacher South Carolina wants to retain, and I am barely hanging on
+I was the student South Carolina wanted to attract to the teaching profession.
+I am the teacher South Carolina wants to retain.
+But I am barely hanging on.

 South Carolina's supreme court late last week quietly put an end to a 24-year battle with the state's legislature over how it funds its most rural school districts.